Header

 Research interests

-India, water, political ecology, cultural politics, tech culture(s), development, philanthropy, sanitation, the politics of information, media reception, political ritual, ethnographic genre and form (particularly visual-tactile forms and practices of presenting anthropological information)
+India, water, political ecology, cultural politics, tech culture(s), development, philanthropy, sanitation, the politics of information, ethnographic genre and form (particularly visual-tactile forms and practices of presenting anthropological information), photography, immersion, urbanism, the commons

 Research areas